pachyderm/docs/content/latest/reference/clients.md

 ## Other languages

-Pachyderm uses a simple [protocol buffer API](https://github.com/pachyderm/pachyderm/blob/master/src/pfs/pfs.proto).
+MLDM uses a simple [protocol buffer API](https://github.com/pachyderm/pachyderm/blob/master/src/pfs/pfs.proto).
 Protobufs support [other languages](https://developers.google.com/protocol-buffers/), any of which can be used to programmatically use Pachyderm.
 We have not built clients for them yet.
-It is an easy way to contribute to Pachyderm if you are looking to get involved.
+It is an easy way to contribute to MLDM if you are looking to get involved.